Target level of study

 - an understanding of the physical and chemical processes controlling the Earth's dynamics

-- projects and internships enabling personalized acquisition of skills
+- projects and internships enabling personalized skills acquisition

 - mastery of tools such as digital mapping and 3D data visualization.